ornladios/hpc-campaign/docs/source/usage.rst

 Usage
 =====

+The Python command `hpc_campaign` is the entry point to all commands:

+* **connector** Launches a service that can make SSH tunnels on demand to remote hosts
+* **genkey**  Generates/validates keys used for encrypting datasets in the campaign archive
+* **list**  Lists the available campaign archives, all or those that matches an expression
+* **manager** The main command with many sub-commands to create/delete/update a campaign archive
+* **taridx**  Creates an index from a TAR file that can be used to point to replicas on an archival storage
+* **cache** List/clear the content of the local cache

 Creating a Campaign archive file
 --------------------------------

 The `hpc_campaign manager` command is the primary tool for creating, modifying, and viewing campaign archive files (`.aca`).
 It enables full lifecycle management for datasets, replicas, and archival storage locations.

 A campaign archive name without the required `.aca` extension will be automatically corrected.
 Relative paths for archive names are resolved using the `campaignstorepath` defined in `~/.config/hpc-campaign/config.yaml` unless otherwise specified.
-Multiple commands can be chained in a single execution.
+Multiple sub-commands can be chained in a single execution.

 .. note::

-  Updates to moving data for other location is not supported yet
+  Updates to moving data to other location is only properly supported in version 0.6 if the other location is an archival location (see `hpc_campaign manager <archive> archived --move` command).
+Otherwise one has to add (to the campaign archive) the dataset in the new location manually and delete the old replica (from the campaign archive).

 **Global Usage and Options**